RexO77/AQI-to-Cigarettes/readme.md

 ---

 <div align="center">
-  Made with ❤️ for a cleaner planet
+  Made with ❤️ to raise Awareness
 </div>